Capital gains amount

 |CGT on sale||$1,850|

 Calculated your Capital Gains Tax and want to work out other finance calculations?
-We have a range of Money.com.au calculators for almost any situation — you can visit our dedicated page to view the full list of financial calculators.
-You can use these calculators to estimate your tax return, car loan repayments, compound interest, and much more.
+We have a range of financial calculators for almost any situation.
+You can use these to calculate your pay, add or subtract GST, estimate car loan repayments, convert a factor rate to APR, and much more.

 A capital gain or loss is the amount of money you make or lose on the sale of an asset.
 The capital difference is how much you purchase the asset for versus how much you sell it for.